tournament-js/interlude/api.md

 $.collect('length', [ [1,3,2],  [2], [1,2] ]); // [3,1,2]
 ````

-## Zipping
+## List Operations
-A veritable corner stone of Functional Programming made dynamic, and
-now work for any number of arrays!
+Dynamic Data.List.
+Many of these functions (somewhat remarkably) work on strings
+as arrays.

 ### $.zip(xs, ys [, zs [, ..]]) :: ls
-Returns an array of arrays extracted from the input arrays, by joining them on
+zip takes n arrays and returns an array of n length arrays by
-array index.
-The shortest array will limit the length of the return.
+joining the input arrays on index.
+If any input array is short, excess elements of the longer arrays are discarded.

 ````javascript
 $.zip([1,2,3], [2,2,2]); // [ [1,2], [2,2], [3,2] ]